What Reporters, Correspondents, and Broadcast News Analysts Do

 Some people with a background as a reporter or correspondent work as postsecondary teachers and teach journalism or communications at colleges and universities.

 Broadcast news analysts are another type of media occupation.
-Broadcast news analysts are often called upon to provide their opinion, rather than reporting, on a particular news story.
-They may appear on television, radio, or in print and offer their opinion to viewers, listeners, or readers.
-However, most broadcast news analysts come from fields outside of journalism and have expertise in a particularly subject—for example, politics, business, or medicine—and are hired on a contract basis to provide their opinion of the subjects being discussed.
-Becoming a broadcast news analyst is typically not a career path for new journalists.
+Broadcast news analysts, also called anchors, lead news shows on television or radio.
+Others are news commentators, who analyze and interpret news stories, and offer opinions.
+Some news commentators come from fields outside of journalism and have expertise in a particular subject—for example, politics, business, or medicine—and are hired on a contract basis to provide their opinion on the subjects being discussed.